 “Late-term” abortions are defined in different ways; some states ban abortions after 20 weeks.
 National data indicate such abortions are relatively rare.

 According to a 2018 report by the U.S. Centers for Disease Control and Prevention, based on 2015 data, the majority of abortions in the country — 65 percent — were performed within the first eight weeks of pregnancy.
 Only about 1 percent were done after 21 weeks.

 Those national statistics incorporate data provided by New York City, which accounted for about two-thirds of abortions reported by New York state in 2015, but do not include abortions outside of the city.
 In New York City, 2.3 percent of abortions were performed after 21 weeks.
-(Of note: New York counts pregnancy from fertilization, while the CDC’s measure includes the two weeks before.)

 The CDC also noted that, between 2006 and 2015, less than 9 percent of abortions were performed after 13 weeks.